At Freddie's: Background

 Fitzgerald centred the book on the experiences of her first teaching job, at the Italia Conti stage school in Clapham, London, where she taught general subjects to aspiring child actors.
 The school was at the time located in a large shabby Edwardian house, with the "academic department" being squeezed into four tiny offices on the top floor.
 Fitzgerald often went out to theatres with her books to provide backstage tutoring for those children who were in work.

 Fitzgerald’s biographer Hermione Lee called the character of Freddie "partly just a huge joke, a female Falstaff, a vast, shambolic, sedentary creature frowsting in her smelly, shabby, crimson lair."
-One of her inspiration was Lilian Baylis, perhaps from Violet May's Tribute to a Lady of 1975.
+One of her inspirations was Lilian Baylis, perhaps from Violet May's Tribute to a Lady of 1975.

 At Freddie's was the last of Fitzgerald's novels to draw closely on her own personal experiences, before she embarked on her so-called 'historical novels'.

 Critical reception

 Critical reception was mixed.
-Writing in The Times, Flora Casement held At Freddie's to be "compelling and enjoyable" due to its original style and satisfactorily unpredictable ending.
+Writing in The Times, Flora Casement held that At Freddie's was "compelling and enjoyable" due to its original style and satisfactorily unpredictable ending.
 For The Sunday Times, Nicholas Shrimpton considered the book, when taken as a novel, to be a mere pot-pourri of nostalgic anecdote.
 But when taken as a historical document he thought it "a wonderful direct statement of the mixture of fascination and loathing with which the British continue to approach their theatre."

 Reviewing the first US publication in 1985 for The New York Times Book Review, Roxanna Robinson called the novel "well mannered, well written and instantly forgettable."
-And in The Washington Post, Anne Tyler said that the book, like a Hirschfeld caricature, aims solely to delineate, to depict.
-But it does that admirably well.
+And in The Washington Post, Anne Tyler said that the book, "like a Hirschfeld caricature, aims solely to delineate, to depict.
+But it does that admirably well."

 Peter Wolfe in 2004 called the book "a novel whose dizzying moral ironies, smart pace, and deft set pieces give it a real grace".

 In her 2013 biography, Hermione Lee noted that the Theatre-Land of 1960s London is invoked with brio, with every small character part invoking the time between post-war and modern London.
 Asked in interviews about the book’s conclusion, Fitzgerald stated that she had meant Jonathan to die, or for readers to think that he would do so.
 Lee notes, however, that the novel does not tell us: comedy hovers on the edge of tragedy, with the balance kept perfectly unresolved.